betysr/Node.js-class39/week2/practice-exercises/3-party-time/README.md

 While reading the documentation make sure to note the following:

 - Which methods are available (GET or POST)?
+ -> POST method is available
-- What is the route?
+- What is the route? -> /reservations
-- What headers are expected?
+- What headers are expected? ->  Content-Type: application\json
 - What should the request body contain, and how it should be formatted?
+-> it contains name and numberOfPeople.
+It should be json format.

 After you understand the API, write a function that makes a reservation and logs the response to the console.
 Follow the steps: